tomhea/flip-jump/flipjump/stl/README.md

 # Read More

-You can explore the full list of all macros from the [esolang page](https://esolangs.org/wiki/FlipJump#The_Standard_Library).
+You can explore the full list of all macros from the [esolangs page](https://esolangs.org/wiki/FlipJump#The_Standard_Library).

 If you are new to the FlipJump standard-library, Start by reading the [bit/logics.fj](bit/logics.fj) standard library file (start with `xor`, `if`).
 That's where the FlipJump magic begins.